jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ## The guidelines

 Oculus has created a set of [Virtual Reality Check (VRC) Guidelines](https://developer.oculus.com/distribute/publish-quest-req/) which I will break down below.
-Currently the guidelines are suggested for Quest applications only - in the future we will possibly see a similar set for the Go and Rift headsets.
+Currently the guidelines are suggested for Quest applications only - in the future we will possibly see a similar set for other headsets.

 ### The app should be playable without audio.